 1. DRUG-INDUCED THROMBOCYTOPENIA

-The mechanisms underlying drug-induced thrombocytopenia are thought in most cases to be immune, although exceptions exist (such as chemotherapy).
+Drug-induced thrombocytopenia is often immune-mediated but can also be due to marrow suppression.
 Table 14–7 lists medications associated with thrombocytopenia.
 The typical presentation of drug-induced, antibody-mediated thrombocytopenia is severe thrombocytopenia and mucocutaneous bleeding 5–14 days after exposure to a new drug, although a range of presentations is possible.
-Discontinuation of the offending agent leads to resolution of thrombocytopenia within 3–7 days in most cases, but recovery kinetics depends on rate of drug clearance, which can be affected by liver and kidney function.
-Patients with severe thrombocytopenia should be given platelet transfusions with (immune cases only) or without IVIG.
+Discontinuation of the offending agent leads to resolution of thrombocytopenia within 3–7 days in most cases, but recovery kinetics depend on rate of drug clearance, which can be affected by liver and kidney function.
+Patients with severe thrombocytopenia should be given platelet transfusions with or without IVIG.
 The University of Oklahoma Health Sciences center maintains a useful website for drug-induced thrombocytopenia (https://www.ouhsc.edu/platelets/).